CodingNomads/articles/fastapi-tutorial/fastapi-tutorial.md

 async def root():
 ```

 Notice the `async def`: this method will be run as a Python3 coroutine!
-If you'd like to learn more about concurrency and async, FastAPI itself has a [great explanation](https://fastapi.tiangolo.com/async/) of the whole thing and what makes it so fast.
+If you'd like to learn more about concurrency and async, FastAPI itself has a <a href='https://fastapi.tiangolo.com/async/)' target='_blank'>great explanation</a> of the whole thing and what makes it so fast.

 Finally, the return statement where we send the data to the browser: